 - Head-on crashes: Truck drivers may veer into the wrong lane or go the wrong way on a highway, causing a head-on crash to occur.
 This is especially likely to happen when drivers are fatigued, when they are distracted by their phone or eating while driving, or if they are intoxicated.

 These are just some of the many types of truck accidents likely to occur on the road.
-A truck accident lawyer in Aurora can help you evaluate the cause of your crash to determine how it occurred, who was to blame, and who should be responsible for compensating you for harm.
+A truck accident attorney in Aurora can help you evaluate the cause of your crash to determine how it occurred, who was to blame, and who should be responsible for compensating you for harm.

 Why Do Truck Accidents Happen In Aurora?